computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 ## Baselines

-on the dev data, our code gets about XX% on a random baseline, the word cooccurrence matrix gets about XX%, and the word2vec vectors get about XX%.
+on the dev data, a random baseline gets about 10%, the word cooccurrence matrix gets about 17%, and the word2vec vectors get about 15%.